cilium/cilium/Documentation/network/standalone.rst

                                           2 => 1.0.0.1:80 (active)

 In this case the frontend address is the publicly accessible IP address of the node itself.
-If a service VIP is being used, then these need to be announced to the network through BGP daemons such as FRR.
+If a service VIP is being used, then it would need to be announced to the network through BGP daemons such as FRR.

 The service is now reachable from an external client node: